cfpb/design-manual/guides/creating-accessible-interfaces.md

 </div>

-##Robust
+<h2 id="robust">Robust<span class="cf-code-link"><a href="http://www.w3.org/TR/2008/REC-WCAG20-20081211/#robust">Visit W3C site <i class="cf-icon cf-icon-external-link"></i></a></span></h2>

+Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.
 A robust site will be broadly compatible with past, current, and future web browsers and devices.

 <div class="content-33 content-first">

+#### Follow standard web best practices

 In general, this means sticking to standard HTML elements, etc. In some cases, complex widgets are required – in these cases, use WAI-ARIA to make the use, states and properties clear to browsers and assistive technology.